zhukovheorhii/kafka-manager/README.md

 </br></br>
 `bootstrapServer` - is not required query param.
 Default `bootstrapServer` is `PLAINTEXT://localhost:9092`

-Easy create templates using POSTMAN
+Run in docker using
+`docker pull heorhiizhukov/kafka-manager:latest`